 Inspite of consistently composing superlative melodies, Madan Mohan was deprived of any recognition or award of national importance.
 It was only in 1970 that he got national award as best music director for film Dastak.
 Madan Mohan was reluctant to attend the National Award ceremony at Rashtrapati Bhavan in Delhi.
 Sanjiv Kumar got best actor national award in the same year.
 It was only Sanjiv Kumar who persuaded Madan Mohan to attend the ceremony.
 Sanjiv Kumar got two suits stitched, exactly same which both of them wore for the ceremony.
 Madan Mohan was also greatly influenced by Classical Ragas and most of his songs were based on such ragas.

 He always got best out of Lata Mangeshkar.
 His music was melodious, haunting but still he never won Filmfare award.
 Madan Mohan was a foodie, a good cook and a good sports person.
 He started his career with army.
 He was second lieutenant in army during British rule.
-In 1943, world war was over and with that Madan Mohan left army.
-He came to Mumbai to try his luck in films.
+In 1943, world war was over and with that Madan Mohan left army and came to Mumbai to try his luck in films.
+Rest is history.

 Khayyam entered Bollywood as Sharmaji of Sharmaji Verma Ji composer duo for the film , Heer Ranjha in 1948.
 He first used his name as Khayyam as composer of, Footpath in 1952.
 Song from the movie, Shame Gam ki Kasem, by Talad Mahmood became super hit.